-Biden is about to sign an order restricting U.S. investments in Chinese technology
+Biden issues an executive order restricting US investments in Chinese technology

 “Worry about China, but don’t worry about China,” Biden told donors at a June fundraising event in California.

 The officials previewing the order said that China has exploited U.S. investments to support the development of weapons and modernize its military.
-The new limits would complement the export controls on advanced computer chips that were announced last year.
+The new limits were tailored not to disrupt China’s economy, but they would complement the export controls on advanced computer chips from last year that led to pushback by Chinese officials.
 The Treasury Department, which would monitor the investments, will announce a proposed rulemaking with definitions that would conform to the presidential order and go through a public comment process.

+The goals of the order would be to have investors notify the U.S. government about certain types of transactions with China as well as to place prohibitions on some investments.
+Officials said the order is focused on areas such as private equity, venture capital and joint partnerships in which the investments could possibly give countries of concern such as China additional knowledge and military capabilities.

+J. Philip Ludvigson, a lawyer and former Treasury official, said the order was an initial framework that could be expanded over time.

 The issue is also a bipartisan priority.
 In July by a vote of 91-6, the Senate added as an amendment to the National Defense Authorization Act requirements to monitor and limit investments in countries of concern, including China.